CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.10.
 Marking entries as done : `mark`

-Upon completing your tasks, you can use this command to mark the task as completed<br>
+Upon completing your tasks, you can use this command to mark the task as completed.<br>
 Format: mark INDEX

 Examples: